openhab/org.openhab.binding.zwave/doc/elexa/dmms1_0_0.md

 ### Parameter 2: Trigger ON Duration

 delay after motion before turning OFF
-Set the duration (in seconds) you want the associated device to stay ON for after being triggered by the sensor before it automatically turns OFF.
-Must be greater than value set in parameter 6.
+<p&gtSet the duration (in seconds) you want the associated device to stay ON for after being triggered by the sensor before it automatically turns OFF.
+Must be greater than value set in parameter 6.</p&gt
 Values in the range 5 to 600 may be set.

 The manufacturer defined default value is ```30```.